Flagship Title · Konami, 1987/1988

 Contra was released in arcades by Konami in 1987 and on the Nintendo Entertainment System in 1988.
 It was designed as a run-and-gun action game supporting two players simultaneously - Bill Rizer and Lance Bean, two commandos battling an alien force on a remote island and eventually inside the alien hive itself.

-On NES, Contra became one of the definitive co-operative gaming experiences of the 8-bit era.
-The shared lives, shared screen, and punishing default difficulty (three lives, one hit to die) created an experience in which the Konami Code’s 30-life extension felt genuinely essential for many players.
+On NES, Contra became one of the definitive co-operative experiences of the 8-bit era.
+The shared screen, shared life pool, and punishing default difficulty (three lives, one hit to die) created a game where the Konami Code's 30-life extension felt genuinely useful for most players - not a cheat, but an accessibility valve that Konami built in deliberately.
+See the full games catalogue for Contra's sequels and related titles.

 Contra NES box art - Bill Rizer and Lance Bean - Konami 1988

-Contra (NES, 1988) — North American box art featuring the iconic Stallone/Schwarzenegger-styled commandos.
+Contra (NES, 1988) - North American box art featuring commandos styled after the era's action cinema icons.

 Contra NES Stage 1 jungle horizontal scrolling gameplay

-Stage 1 of the NES version - a horizontal scrolling jungle not present in the original arcade version, added for the home port.
+Stage 1 of the NES version - a horizontal scrolling jungle not present in the original arcade version, created specifically for the home port.

 Feature Arcade (1987) NES (1988)